BIG-IP(R) Hosts Table Generated by FTBU on Fri Apr 27 11:03:03 PDT 2001

 tty00 "/usr/libexec/getty default" vt100 in secure

-In order to configure the serial terminal as the console, follow these steps:
+You can configure the serial terminal as the console.

-In the case where you have not connected the serial terminal or it is not active when the BIG-IP Controller is booted, as it might be if you are using a terminal server or dial-up modem, you can force the controller to use the serial terminal as a console.
-To do this, follow this procedure:
+In the case where you have not yet connected the serial terminal or it is not active when the BIG-IP Controller is booted, as it might be if you are using a terminal server or dial-up modem, you can force the controller to use the serial terminal as a console.
+Note that you do not need to disconnect the keyboard if you use this procedure to force the serial line to be the console.

-1) Once the serial line has been configured as the console, keyboard/monitor access is disabled.
-Once this occurs, logins are only possible via Secure Telnet (SSH), if configured, or the serial line.
+Keyboard/monitor access is disabled, and logging in is only possible via Secure Telnet (SSH), if configured, or the serial line.

-2) Be careful when editing boot.default.
-If this file is corrupted, the system will not boot at all.
-Save a backup copy of the original file and be prepared with a bootable CD-ROM.
+If the boot.default file is corrupted, the system will not boot at all.
+Save a backup copy of the original file and keep a bootable CD-ROM on hand.

-3) Be sure that boot.default contains either the line: "-console com" or the line: "-console auto".
+The boot.default file must contain either the line: "-console com" or the line: "-console auto".

 You can configure the BIG-IP Controller to use a RADIUS server on your network to authenticate users attempting to access the controller with SSH.
-This allows you to use the RADIUS server as a central repository of users that can access the BIG-IP Controller for administrative purposes.
+In this configuration, the RADIUS server can function as a central repository of users that are allowed access to the BIG-IP Controller for administrative purposes.

 To do this, configure the BIG-IP Controller to act as a Network Access Server (NAS) for a RADIUS server in your network.
 When you set up this feature, client connections received by the BIG-IP Controller for users not listed in the local account database are routed to the RADIUS server to be authenticated.
 If the user is authenticated, the user is logged in as the BIG-IP Controller user that you specify in the RADIUS user setting.

 The BIG-IP Controller uses the ports 1645/udp for communicating with the RADIUS server.
 If your RADIUS server uses different ports, such as 1812/udp, you must change the ports used by the BIG-IP Controller to these ports.
-To do this, use a text editor such as vi or pico to change the existing RADIUS port entry in the /etc/services file on each BIG-IP Controller:
+To do this, use a text editor such as vi or pico to change the existing RADIUS port entry in the /etc/services file on each BIG-IP Controller.
+Figure 3.6 shows a sample file.

 radius 1812/tcp # Radius